huonw/huonw.github.io/_posts/2015-03-17-rust-infrastructure-can-be-your-infrastructure.md

 it does.
 The latter makes sure that pull requests don't slip through the cracks, there's someone with power watching out for each one.

-Both of these tools can be configured to run on your own (or an organisation's) repos on GitHub.
-All you need is a public-facing server.
+I've been wanting to experiment with using the bots for my own code, and yesterday I finally got around to it, and (with a small bit of assistance from the tool authors) got it all setup in a short time.
+I can say from experience that it isn't too hard to configure these tools to run on your own (or an organisation's) repos on GitHub.
+All you need is a public-facing server!

 [^rollups]: I'm being... optimistic.
 There's so many patches submitted
             that we only keep up via regular "rollups": landing